DawiAlotaibi/MediaDownloader-API/README.md

 # MediaDownloader-API
-This is a list of APIs to download YouTube videos.
-It uses [pytube](https://github.com/pytube/pytube) to download the videos. this is a complementary project for [Media-Downloader](https://github.com/Atturu/Media-Downloader).
+This is a list of APIs to download YouTube and instagram posts videos.
+It uses [pytube](https://github.com/pytube/pytube) and [instaloader](https://github.com/instaloader/instaloader) to download the videos. this is a complementary project for [Media-Downloader](https://github.com/Atturu/Media-Downloader).

 # How to use